Titans fall to 2020 state finalists in Crosby - Port Arthur News

 Crosby was able to answer back on its ensuing possession.
 The 10-play drive featured all running plays from Myles and Jones.
 Myles had a 28-yard run on third-and-23 to keep the drive going.
 He scored a few plays later on a 3-yard run to cut the Titans lead to 13-7.

-Memorial reclaimed the lead seven-play drive.
-Sander hit Adrian Hayward on a 28-yard screen pass to put the ball at its own 47.
+Memorial reclaimed the lead on a seven-play drive.
+Sanders hit Adrian Hayward on a 28-yard screen pass to put the ball at its own 47.
 Sanders connected with Ilijah Williams for 10 yards on third and 10 to keep the drive alive.
 Williams should have been stopped short of the first down but made two Cougars miss and fought for the necessary yards for the first down.

 After Sanders rushed for six yards, he connected with Williams once again.
 This time the scoring play covered 37 yards.
 Again, Williams was able to elude several would-be tacklers to find the end zone to put the Titans back on top at 20-13 with 1:24 left in the quarter.